Application Deadline: January 15 for entry autumn quarter

-We highly recommend reviewing UW Graduate School — Understanding the Application Process before beginning the application process.
+We highly recommend reviewing UW Graduate School — How to Apply before beginning the application process.

 The first step in the application process is to create an online Application for Graduate Study at the University of Washington through the Graduate School.
 Selecting the program you are applying to generates the corresponding application forms for that program.
 When your applicant profile is complete, pay the application fee online and submit.
 You are able to log in and out of your application until it is complete and ready to submit.
 The online application is available from September 15 – January 15.

 All application materials must be submitted no later than January 15, 11:59 PM Seattle time/PST (GMT -8).
 Once you have created an applicant profile, you are able to log in and out of your application until you pay the online application fee and submit the application.

 - A four-year baccalaureate degree from an accredited U.S. college or university, or its equivalent from a foreign institution.

 - A grade point average (GPA) of at least 3.0 for the last 90 graded quarter credits or 60 graded semester credits.

 - Evidence of English proficiency for all non-native English speakers.
 See MLA minimum requirements under the English Language Proficiency tab below.